RitikSingh0523/M1_CALCULATOR_UTILITY/README.md

 # High Level Requirment

-You Have Different feature you can choose with
+You Have Different feature you can choose with.

-If want calculate you compound interest or simple interest or simple calculator function User Will be able to do these things without any complexity.
+If want calculate you compound interest or simple interest or simple calculator function.

+User Will be able to do these things without any complexity.

 # Low level requirment